-Alerts and reports are in place and sent to the IT Manager who shares and meets with the Group DSL weekly to discuss and review any concerns.
-Biweekly meetings between the IT Manager, Group DSL and Heads of School allow feedback and updates regarding filtering issues or concerns.
+The IT manager meets with the Regional DSL weekly to discuss and review any concerns.
+Biweekly meetings between the IT Manager, Regional DSL and Heads of School allow feedback and updates regarding filtering issues or concerns.
 Any issues within the school are raised as a discussion with SLT, an incident report or a cause for concern.
 Termly filter tests are conducted alongside constant filter list management following any incident.
-Annual Filtering & Monitoring reviews are conducted by the IT Manager, Group DSL, Group Operations Manager and a member of the Proprietorial Body
+Annual Filtering & Monitoring reviews are conducted by the IT Manager, Regional DSL, Group Operations Manager and a member of the Proprietorial Body